 Explore the outstanding cohorts and data available through the LifeCourse platform to uncover the potential value-add for your research.

 These studies have already shaped policy and clinical care nationally and internationally.
-By bringing these resources together our researchers continue to build our understanding of the burden, causes and consequences of childhood diseases in Victoria and globally.
+By bringing these data resources together we continue to build our understanding of the burden, causes and consequences of health and disease from early life.

 Did you know?

-LifeCourse is supporting the development of our next generation of longitudinal researchers.
+LifeCourse is supporting the development of all longitudinal researchers.

 LifeCourse Postdoctoral Fellows and PhD students